UK and Ecuador Conspire To Deliver Julian Assange to US Authorities

 When and whether that will happen remains unclear.
 What is not in doubt, however, is that the Ecuadorian and British governments, working on behalf of the Trump administration, are trying to make it as difficult as possible for Julian Assange to avoid extradition by staying in the Ecuadorean embassy.

 Gareth Porter, an investigative historian and journalist specializing in US national security policy, received the UK-based Gellhorn Prize for journalism for 2011 for articles on the U.S. war in Afghanistan.
 His new book is Manufactured Crisis: the Untold Story of the Iran Nuclear Scare.
-He can be contacted at [email protected]com.
+He can be contacted at [email protected].

 Reprinted from TruthDig